A topic from the subject of Supramolecular Chemistry in Chemistry.

 The flame test is a simple but effective way to demonstrate the relationship between electron configuration and atomic structure.
 The color of the flame is determined by the energy difference between the excited and ground states of the metal ions.
 This energy difference is, in turn, determined by the electron configuration of the metal ions.

-For example, sodium ions have a single valence electron in the 3s orbital.
-When sodium ions are excited by the heat of the flame, this electron is promoted to the 4p orbital.
-The energy difference between the 4p and 3s orbitals is relatively small, so the flame emits a yellow light.
+For example, sodium ions (Na+) have a single valence electron in the 3s orbital.
+When sodium ions are excited by the heat of the flame, this electron is promoted to a higher energy level, such as the 3p orbital.
+The energy difference between these orbitals corresponds to the energy of yellow light, resulting in a yellow flame.

 Share on: